armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 An HPA resource has three components:
 - A set of one or more metrics, each with a desired target value.
-- A reference to a Kubernetes resource, typically a Deployment but any resource that supports the Scale API sub-resource (e.g., ReplicaSet, StatefulSet).
+- A reference to a Kubernetes resource, typically a Deployment but any resource that supports the Scale API sub-resource (e.g., `ReplicaSet`, `StatefulSet`).
 The HPA scales this resource in response to changes in observed metrics.
 - A minimum and maximum number of replicas.

  ### Supported versions